huma-engineering/huma-docs/data-collection/huma-app/getting-started/login-and-onboarding.md

 The Huma sign-up process is intuitive and accessible, enabling patients, and people involved in clinical trials to easily create their account and get started.

-The onboarding steps are configured to ensure all the essential information is collected from the patient at the outset, ensuring all their needs and capabilities are accounted for.
+The onboarding steps are configured so that all the essential information is collected from the patient at the outset, ensuring all their needs and capabilities are accounted for.
 ## How it works​
 You will be invited to the Huma App by email or direct link from your care team.
 ### Login